LondheShubham153/90DaysOfDevOps/2025/networking/network/Personal_notes/Firewall_Ports_Protocol.md

 ## 🏁 **Conclusion**
 Firewalls protect networks from unauthorized access, **ports manage communication endpoints**, and **protocols define how data is transmitted**.
 These three elements form the foundation of secure and efficient network management. **Understanding them is essential for DevOps, cybersecurity, and IT infrastructure management.** 🚀

----

-Would you like any additional details or modifications? 😊